Triplebyte Interview Guide

 The Triplebyte interview is just talking to and sharing your screen with one of the Triplebyte engineers over Google Hangouts.
 The interview is confidential, takes two hours including a short break, and has four sections:

 - System design

-For generalist engineers, the practical programming section involves writing a small text-based game.
+For generalist engineers, the practical programming section involves writing a small console application.